RobotCasserole1736/OffseasonTraining/instructorNotes.md

 ### Modify-First

 With the exception of the student who first creates the robot project, students are always picking up a large codebase, making modifications, and submitting them back into the broad project.
 Traditional programming classes assume students white-paper design every program - this is simply not how FIRST programming works.
-Training should focus on handing students an existing large codebase, instructing them on how to make and test changes within that codebase.
+Training should focus on handing students an existing large codebase, instructing them on how to make and test changes at specific locations within that codebase.

 ### Debug-First